Purposeof a new idea about income

 Compatible with a guaranteed minimum income

 Providing a support for very low and null incomes does not interfere with the logarithmic formula for the income.
-The part of income which is taxed does not include the guaranteed minimum income amount.
+Taxed income includes only the part exceeding the no tax area, where a guaranteed minimum income definition may be included.

 Definitionof the personal income tax